- 1 Introduction

 Gathering and Reporting Your Output Data

-We ask all California libraries who offer public library summer meal programs to please complete CLA and CSMC’s statewide participation survey at the end of the summer.
+We ask all California libraries who offer public library summer meal programs to please complete CLA’s statewide participation survey at the end of the summer.
 Your data (on how many meals were served, programming you offered, etc.) help us report to the California State Library and other funding agencies, help us demonstrate the value and impact of public library summer meal programs, and help us provide better support to your programs in the future.

 Survey questions, for reference, are below.
 We will send a SurveyMonkey link to collect your data toward the end of summer and we ask for one person from each participating library jurisdiction to respond on behalf of all participating branch libraries.